NSW Council for Women's Economic Opportunity

-Taleen Shamlian is Director and Principal Consultant at Advisory Street Pty Ltd, an economics and public affairs firm established in 2016.
-She has advised senior executives in the government, corporate and not-for-profit sectors on a range of stakeholder engagement and public policy issues.
+Taleen Shamlian is Principal Consultant at Advisory Street Pty Ltd, an economics and public affairs firm established in 2016.
+She has advised senior executives in the government, corporate and not-for-profit sectors on a range of public policy issues.

-Prior to this, Taleen was Head of Government Affairs for global payments company Visa and a senior government relations adviser at the Commonwealth Bank.
-In these roles, she championed and helped to develop Visa and CBA’s community programs around financial security, financial literacy, and sustainable financial products to support the well-being of women and other members of the community from low socio-economic and disadvantaged areas.
-Taleen began her economics career at the Commonwealth Treasury working on personal tax, superannuation and macroeconomic policies.
+Prior to this, Taleen was Head of Government Affairs for Visa and a senior government relations adviser at the Commonwealth Bank.
+In these roles, she championed programs around financial security, financial literacy, and sustainable financial products to support the well-being of women and other members of the community.
+She has provided strategic advice to Commonwealth and State governments and assessed the effectiveness of government programs as a senior manager at The Allen Consulting Group.
+Taleen began her career as an economist at the Commonwealth Treasury working on personal tax, superannuation and economic strategies.

-Taleen has a Bachelor of Economics (First Class Honours) where her thesis topic was reviewing Labor Supply and Participation of Women in Long-term Unemployment and policy responses.
-She has a Masters of Public Policy (with Distinction) and is a Member of the Australian Institute of Company Directors (AICD).
+Taleen has a Bachelor of Economics (First Class Honours) where her thesis topic was reviewing Labor Supply and Participation of Women in Long-term Unemployment.
+She has a Master of Public Policy and is a Member of the Australian Institute of Company Directors (AICD).

 Pallavi Sinha is a lawyer, lecturer and speaker.
 In 2016, she was selected in the prestigious Australian Financial Review and Westpac 100 Women of Influence winner list.